Spring Classes 2024

 Exams:

 There are no exams, only bi-weekly quizzes that are open note on canvas.
-Some of these quizzes actually took a significant amount of time to complete.
-One quiz in particular required you to create UML diagrams which took around 2-3 hours to complete.
-Expect to spend 1 to 3 hours on these quizzes there are no multiple choice question they are all written response
+Some of these quizzes actually time intensive.
+One quiz in particular took 2 to 3 hours and required creating UML diagrams.
+Expect to spend 1 to 3 hours on these quizzes there are no multiple choice question they are all written responses.

 Overall:

-Jess Gillespie is a nice enough professor.
-He comes from industry and has a day job.
-This has good and bad, but mostly means he simply does not have time outside of class.
-Often he came to class already tired, and class often ended early.
-One complaint that I have, is that Gillespie does a terrible job of grading assignments in a timely manner.
+Jess Gillespie is a nice professor and enjoys teaching.
+He brings a lot of experience from industry.
+This has a good and bad side.
+It meant he simply did not have any time outside of lecture to devote to the class.
+Often he came to class already tired, and ended class early.
+One complaint that I have, is that he does a terrible job of grading assignments in a timely manner.
 We only got the grade for the first assignment the last week of classes.
-It was impossible to know how well you were doing in the class simply because nothing was graded.
-I think this was because all the assignments were written which meant they all had to be read to be graded.
-There is a lot of writing in this class, but don’t worry because you are not critically graded on your writing ability.
+It was impossible to know how well you were doing in the class simply because nothing was graded and no feedback given.
+There is a lot of writing in this class, but don’t worry because you are not graded harshly on your writing ability.
 Overall, I think I got some value out of this class, but it mostly felt like fluff and was a class I was never concerned about or forced to think hard about.